Project-MONAI/model-zoo/models/pathology_nuclick_annotation/docs/README.md

 - Learning Rate: 1e-4
 - Loss: DiceLoss

 This bundle uses CacheDataset by default, the dataset used for training is the ConSep dataset.
+The dataset contains 13,136 PNG images after preprocessing
 - Single GPU: 4.7G
-- Multi GPU: 37G (8 GPUs)

 ## Input